IndomieGorengSatu/Mie/README.md

-## I don't trust stairs.
-They're always up to something.
+## Why should you never trust a pig with a secret?
+Because it's bound to squeal.